gherlein/picow-blink/README.md

-# Basic Pico Access Point Test App
+# Basic PicoW Blink App

+Blinks the LED on a PicoW.
+This repo is for reference only, really.

 Derived from [Visual Studio Code-Ready Template Project for RP2040 using Picoprobe](https://github.com/gherlein/pico-template).

 ## Prerequisites